 Fail to Stop and Give Assistance

 In certain situations, a person involved in a traffic accident is required to stop and provide assistance.
-As such, it is an offence under section 16 of the Road Transport (Safety and Traffic Management) Act to knowingly fail to stop and provide assistance that is both necessary and within the person’s power to give in certain circumstances.
+It is an offence under section 16 of the Road Transport (Safety and Traffic Management) Act 1999 to knowingly fail to stop and provide assistance that is both necessary and within the person’s power to give in certain circumstances.

 The obligation to stop and render assistance applies to a person if:

 - They were a driver of a vehicle or a rider of an animal;

 - That vehicle or animal was involved in a traffic accident on a road or road-related area; and